 From September 2016 to April 2017 Year 8 students from Blue Coat School in Coventry worked with applied artist and Made in the Middle exhibitor Hayley Beckley.
 They created a collection of wearable accessories using textile and metal work techniques, which they learned over the course of 10 sessions.

 The project, Crafting Enterprise, aimed to test whether engagement with craft based activity, when students are considering GCSE choices, might stimulate further take up in art, craft, design and technology qualifications.
 Craftspace developed the project in response to Our Future is in the Making: An Education Manifesto for Craft and Making.
-The manifesto, developed by the Crafts Council, proposes six areas of action to address the fall in student participation in craft related learning – a drop, at GCSE level, of 25% over six years.
+The manifesto, developed by the Crafts Council, proposed six areas of action to address the fall in student participation in craft related learning – a drop, at GCSE level, of 25% over six years.
 Crafting Enterprise specifically sought to respond to the call to 'put craft and making at the heart of education'.

 The Process